-You'll then see the below, giving you one-tap access to your Today page, your Calendar, your Contacts, your Opportunities, Settings & Preferences, Contact Us or Logout:
+You'll then see the below, giving you one-tap access to your Today page, your Calendar, your Contacts, your Opportunities, Seminars, Workflows, Settings & Preferences, Contact Us or Logout:

 We'll consider those areas further along in this post.
 Let's go back to the Today screen:

 Note that All Day events will display on the top of this screen, followed by your activities arranged chronologically.
 Note as well that the icon in the bottom left corner of each activity is a visual cue as to the Activity Type.
-Let's tap on the "Call to Schedule Review" activity:
+Let's tap on the "Monthly Check-in call" activity:

 Tapping an activity from the Today page provides you with a Card View of the activity, along with a Quick Complete option and an Edit Activity option.
 Those same options present themselves if you swipe left on an activity on this screen rather than tapping it:

 Tapping that "Edit Activity" option will display the details for the Activity, where you can make any necessary edits, including edits to the activity's subject, date/time, location, description, linked contacts, attendees, importance, priority, category or type.

 One final note on your Today screen: if you'll look on the screenshot directly above, you'll see there is a plus icon that hangs around in the bottom right corner of this screen.
 Clicking that icon carries you to a screen where you can create a new Activity in your database.

 Now, let's take a look at the Calendar accessible from your navigation menu:

 After tapping Calendar, you'll be taken to your main Calendar with the current day's activities listed: